Down Syndrome Programs

 What to expect:

-• Campers and families will be greeted by staff upon arrival at 10A on Saturday.
+• Campers and families will be greeted by staff upon arrival.
 Departure is Sunday after lunch.

 • Each family will have their own private accommodations.